larry1337/shibboleth-sp/README.md

 <sub>(Note: You have to trust the self-signed certificate)</sub>
 <br>

-6. Log into Ilias with the master-password: "homer"
+6. Log into Ilias with the master-password: "homer"<br>
 <br>

 7. You will see the Ilias setup page with the List of Clients.
 Now we need a new client.
 Therefore press the blue button "Create New Client" and follow the setup steps: